Kleene-Star/KleeneStar/doc/kleenestar.requirement.md

 The platform consists of several core modules (services) that act as separate yet deeply integrated tools.
 Each module is implemented as a plugin within the **WebExpress** ecosystem.

-- Knowledge Management Module: This module enables collaborative creation, editing, and organization of knowledge articles in a hierarchical structure.
+- **Knowledge Management Module:** This module enables collaborative creation, editing, and organization of knowledge articles in a hierarchical structure.
 It offers a rich-text editor, content versioning, commenting features, and fine-grained access control at the space and article level.
-- Issue Management Module: This module allows issues, work packages, bugs, or other items to be recorded, assigned, and tracked.
+- **Issue Management Module:** This module allows issues, work packages, bugs, or other items to be recorded, assigned, and tracked.
 Workflows are configurable to map different process models.
 Issues can be directly linked to knowledge articles and assets.
-- Asset Management Module: This module serves as the central repository for storing, versioning, and categorizing digital assets such as documents, images, videos, or code libraries.
+- **Asset Management Module:** This module serves as the central repository for storing, versioning, and categorizing digital assets such as documents, images, videos, or code libraries.
 It provides a preview function and enables linking assets with articles and issues.
-- Customer Portal Module: A specialized module that provides external users (customers) with restricted and secure access to selected knowledge articles, issues (e.g., support tickets), and assets.
+- **Customer Portal Module:** A specialized module that provides external users (customers) with restricted and secure access to selected knowledge articles, issues (e.g., support tickets), and assets.
 Content visibility is controlled via fine-grained permissions.

 ### Technical characteristics

-- Unified search: A core component is the powerful, unified search function based on the **WebExpress** `IndexManager` and the query language WQL (WebExpress Query Language).
+- **Unified search:** A core component is the powerful, unified search function based on the **WebExpress** `IndexManager` and the query language WQL (WebExpress Query Language).
 Users can run complex, structured queries across all modules, for example, "find all open issues in project X that are linked to knowledge article Y and reference asset Z."
-- Plugin architecture: The entire application is built on **WebExpress's** `PluginManager` and `PackageManager` model.
+- **Plugin architecture:** The entire application is built on **WebExpress**'s `PluginManager` and `PackageManager` model.
 Each service is a plugin, which simplifies maintenance, updates, and extension of the platform.
-- Identity and access management: The system uses **WebExpress's** `IdentityManager` and supports integration with existing directory services such as LDAP or Active Directory as well as central identity providers (IdPs) via protocols such as OpenID Connect or SAML, enabling integration with Keycloak, Google, Microsoft, or other services.
+- **Identity and access management:** The system uses **WebExpress's** `IdentityManager` and supports integration with existing directory services such as LDAP or Active Directory as well as central identity providers (IdPs) via protocols such as OpenID Connect or SAML, enabling integration with Keycloak, Google, Microsoft, or other services.
-- Interoperability: Communication and data exchange between modules take place via the defined APIs and the event system of the **WebExpress-Framework**.
+- **Interoperability:** Communication and data exchange between modules take place via the defined APIs and the event system of the **WebExpress-Framework**.
 For example, the issue management module can trigger an event when a task is completed, to which the knowledge management module can respond by updating an article.

 ## State of the Art and Positioning